 Managing a global community in this way has never been done before.
-Facebook is committed to continuing to improve its enforcement efforts and believes that means engaging Congress and other stakeholders to share and seek input on its policies and practices.
-As part of this ongoing dialogue, Facebook executives have testified before Congress regarding the Community Standards.
+Facebook is committed to continuing to improve its enforcement efforts and believes that means engaging in discussions with stakeholders to share and seek input on its policies and practices.
+As part of this ongoing dialogue, Facebook executives, including two of the individual Defendants in this case, have testified before Congress regarding the Community Standards.